-Uncertainties of baseline and project carbon pools and emission sources, defined as the 90% confidence interval as a percentage of the mean, need to be quantified as square root of summed errors in each of the pools.
-Total project uncertainty is calculated as the sum of baseline and project carbon stock and emission errors.
+Uncertainties of baseline and project carbon pools and emission sources need to be quantified as square root of summed errors in each of the pools.
+Total project uncertainty is calculated as the sum of errors of baseline and project carbon stock and emission estimation.
 If total uncertainties are less than or equal to 10% no deduction for uncertainty needs to be done.
-In case uncertainties are larger than 10%, a conservativeness adjustment needs to be applied to account for uncertainty by using a discount factor.
-The discount factor is calculated based on the estimated uncertainty in percent, divided by the t-value for the two-sided 90 percent confidence interval, which is approximately 1.6449, and multiplied by the t-value for a one-sided 66.67 percent confidence interval, which is approximately 0.4307.
-These provisions have two effects:
+In case uncertainties are larger than 10%, an adjustment needs to be applied to account for uncertainty by reducing estimated emission reductions or removals by exactly that uncertainty.
+This means that a total uncertainty of 20% reduces estimated emissions reductions or removals are equal to 80% of the quantified estimate; 100% uncertainty would result in infinitesimal small emission reductions or removals.